bostonphp/PHP-Beginners-Book/bookshelv/readme.markdown

 Create your own online magazine and news articles

 ### eLearning & Tutorials
 Teach the world something your and expert in.
-Become the formidible expert and get your name out there.
+Become the formidable expert and get your name out there.

 ### Cooking and recipes
-Have enough recipies to create your own cookbook?
+Have enough recipes to create your own cookbook?

 ## Examples